-Relational group therapy refers to a group therapy experience that is relationally-focused and involves family members/significant others that have "ongoing relationship interactions beyond sessions with significant influence on the individuals involved."
-(COAMFTE, 2017, p.18).
+Relational group therapy: Whenever students engage in running/facilitating group therapy that is relationally-focused and involves family members/significant others being involved in the group therapy, this may be counted by the student as relational clinical hours.
 Such groups may be focused on couples, or families in various forms (such as parent-child or parent-adolescent).